Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/9cd6210f-be45-4dd1-a42a-410cfbe6d76e)

 Playing around with electronics more.
-For a robot this tiny you defentily want to spend some time with this.
+For a robot this tiny you definitely want to spend some time with this.
 It will be helpful later on!!

 ![image](https://github.com/user-attachments/assets/20753d3f-ae6a-4811-ad3a-c11db9a34fbe)

-I spent some time on some uprights and made them a little goofy but I think it be good for now!! :)
+I spent some time on some uprights and made them a little goofy but I think it be good for now!! :) I can always change them later.

 ![image](https://github.com/user-attachments/assets/b56b2c6f-1837-44a6-9f62-778971bf3c8c)

 I started on the weapon.
-I have the weapon motor in the weapon!!
+I have the weapon motor in the weapon, easier than using belts and have porven to be reliably in other bots people and I have made.
 ![image](https://github.com/user-attachments/assets/8f41a8ef-e313-47ce-a954-dc6800e13abc)

 ![image](https://github.com/user-attachments/assets/77644300-5baa-4e99-b49a-d4222de04381)

  I went check how much it is and it turns out to be a decent price even with a hard material like tool steal.
 Am going to redesign to be normal eggbeater.
+This means with no screw on teath.

  ![image](https://github.com/user-attachments/assets/9c6eac69-b53c-4bed-b7b4-3d94ab1ddfd3)

- After some time working on the eggbeater I am going to keep it aluminum because this only has 150g to use.
-Made many other eggbeaters before this one.

 **Total Time Spent: 4hr**

 # June 26, 2025 :Day 3 cad!!

 Started today by making a new weapon that will be made out of tool steal.
+This weapon is solid and does not need screws as teath like my old weapon did.

 ![image](https://github.com/user-attachments/assets/8185e9d8-83c2-4cff-b622-d6446a6a85f8)

 ![image](https://github.com/user-attachments/assets/e87c9964-d1d0-4c15-807a-2dd08ff8319b)

 Redoing the cad for this smaller but wider weapon that would be made out of tool steal s7.
+I am making it wide like vector does because I think it looks clean and would make it be better for damage too.

 ![image](https://github.com/user-attachments/assets/d1bd2225-d98d-4cc0-a33f-49686a9ef89d)

 I decided to change to this motor that is made for combat.
+This motor is from Repeat Robotics and would fit nicely on my new weapon.
+It is a little more money but it is a gopod motor.
+I also can choose what kv I want.
+Lower kv means less top speed but more torque and higher Kv means higher top speed less torque.
+I was thinking on the lower put not thinking about ti I should go all out with the higher kv one because it will probably do more damage and I have a big battery for it.

 ![image](https://github.com/user-attachments/assets/73a1eb0f-0bd0-4404-84c1-190b061a88cd)

 Continuing cadding the robot weapons and its body.
 Defentily going to be a wide bot.
+That is a good thing because it is harder for the oponent to get around you.
+Hopefully this will be in weight!!

 ![image](https://github.com/user-attachments/assets/7c159a14-9007-44cb-b3b6-3a381920b490)

-More photos!
+More photos nnshowing off the inside and how it looks at this point of me caddong the bot.
+I think this looks way better than the first one!!

 ![image](https://github.com/user-attachments/assets/4511757f-d40f-45c9-9014-48bf1d028403)

 ![image](https://github.com/user-attachments/assets/7b51d6da-3bb9-46e4-963e-a019fc04507a)

 Made some motor mounts for the n20s.
+I did this by making a sketch off the n20s and projecting the line from it.
+I made a box around them so they can just slide in from the top.
+They should saty in place!
+Making it have screws.
+This will make repairing and assembly way easier in my oponion!!

 ![image](https://github.com/user-attachments/assets/49123c0a-5d4e-4c88-a550-748faa850b78)

 ![image](https://github.com/user-attachments/assets/e6c6cdf9-56fa-4abb-902e-620bf0178cc8)

 ![image](https://github.com/user-attachments/assets/f2835261-bc3e-41bd-9fa0-69ebdec22392)

-Seeing how much the weapon would cost.
+Seeing how much the weapon would cost, does not seem bad at only around 40 but I still need a person to look at it too see how much it acutally cost.
+Hopefully tis not that bad.

 ![image](https://github.com/user-attachments/assets/deb079cd-00b3-4822-b42d-76ee2f33cad8)